Nha Trang is a well-developed beach resort, but as you leave the coastline, you find also a bustling Vietnamese city and lots of fascinating history.

 Where to Stay

 Nha Trang is an extremely popular beach resort for local, but mainly international visitors.
-Therefore, you’ll find all kinds of accommodation here – mostly middle-class to high-class all-inclusive tourist hotel.
+Therefore, you’ll find all kinds of accommodation here – mostly middle-class to high-class all-inclusive tourist hotels.

 I personally prefer staying at the smaller, privately-run guesthouses in Nha Trang’s back alleys.
 They are much quieter, yet just five minutes from the beach.